Outdoor Fun in the White Mountains for Everyone!

 Located in Franconia Notch State Park, Lonesome Lake Hut is open year-round.
 With spectacular views of the Franconia Ridge across a pristine glacial lake, Lonesome Lake Hut offers big mountain scenery without the big mountain effort.
 Lonesome Lake is just 1.6 miles from the trailhead, making it an ideal first-time backcountry experience and a great intro to AMC’s hut system.
 More experienced hikers will find plenty of challenge, with nearby Cannon Mountain, the Kinsman Ridge, and miles of Appalachian Trail beyond.

 The Lonesome Lake Hut’s full-service season is from May 31st to October 20th.
+Please contact the AMC for hut operation this summer.
 The bunkhouses are truly an off-the-grid experience, which is perfect for the outdoor adventurer.
 There are share house bunk beds with a separate bathroom and no electricity.
 Cold running water is available in the washrooms and each reserved bunk comes with a blanket a pillow.
 They also recommend bringing an outdoor grade sleeping bag for maximum comfort.
 These huts are also available to the public in:

 - Carter Notch Hut